Skip to main content

 The Alert Fatigue Crisis

-A 2025 survey by the Ponemon Institute found that 45% of security alerts are never investigated.
+Industry surveys have repeatedly found that a large share of security alerts are never investigated.
 The primary reason: volume.
-Security teams in medium-sized enterprises receive an average of 10,000 security alerts per day.
+Many enterprise security teams receive an overwhelming number of alerts daily.
 Even with dedicated staff, that volume is unmanageable without significant automation and intelligent filtering.

 The consequence of alert fatigue is that real threats hide in the noise.
 Multiple high-profile security breaches in recent years were preceded by alerts that were generated but never actioned — because analysts were overwhelmed.